DutchDevOfficial/MXC_Handbook/handbook/MDFiles/Handbook/handbook.md

 ## What is MXC?
 **MXC** stands for *Machine eXchange Coin* and is a cryptocurrency token (an [ERC20](https://www.investopedia.com/tech/why-crypto-users-need-know-about-erc20-token-standard/)  **utility token** to be exact).
 It is used for IoT (*Internet of Things*) device transactions conducted through [LPWAN](https://en.wikipedia.org/wiki/LPWAN) data networks that use MXC.
-MXC adds value to LPWAN (also sometimes referred to as *LoRaWAN*) networks by giving the IoT and MXC communities a chance to share in IoT profits through mining, staking and other means.
+MXC adds value to LPWAN (also sometimes referred to as *LoRaWAN*) networks by giving the IoT and MXC communities a chance to share in IoT profits through mining, staking and IoT data-handling.

+We know, that was a mouthful!
+Maybe this video will help:

 <iframe height="350" src="https://www.youtube.com/embed/7TYA6awG0j4" title="MXC coin explained" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+(Didn't help?
+Well, the [MXC FAQ](MDFiles/Handbook/M2_FAQ.md) is way easier to follow, we promise.)

 ## What is the MXProtocol?